Category: Visualisation

 EV adventuring with resilience

-Road trips are the most demanding EV use case currently in Australia, especially to remote destinations.
+Road trips are the most demanding EV scenario currently in Australia, especially to remote destinations.
 However, a little planning shows that they are still quite doable.
 Did the plans survive contact with reality?
 Mostly.
-In short, it was a pleasure to drive an EV long distances and the only inconvenience was faulty public charging…
+In short, it was a pleasure to drive an EV long distances and the only inconvenience was faulty public charging infrastructure.…